 Lower federal courts upheld injunctions, preventing enforcement, and also struck down the law as too broad.
 In Ashcroft v.
 American Civil Liberties Union (2004), the Supreme Court upheld the injunction blocking the law’s enforcement, stating that the law was probably unconstitutional.
 It then referred the case back to the lower federal court for further consideration.
 It is unlikely that COPA will ever be implemented as long as the Court finds that filtering software and laws prohibiting misleading domain names are sufficient to protect minors online.

-Incidents sparked pressure for more stringent regulation
+Incidents sparked pressure for more decency regulation

 Two well-publicized events — rock star Bono’s utterance of the word fuck twice while accepting a Golden Globe award in a 2003 televised ceremonyand singer Janet Jackson’s “wardrobe malfunction,” which exposed her breast on the televised halftime show of the 2004 Super Bowl — sparked increased pressure on Congress and the FCC to regulate and penalize indecent broadcasts more stringently.